$\widehat{Z}$ and Splice Diagrams: , irreducible connections, spectrum

-\begin{theorem}[following \cite{CCFFGHP22}] For the family of spherical 3-manifolds, $Y = S^3 / \Gamma$, the non-perturbative $\SL(2,\mathbb{C})$ invariants $\Zhat_b (Y,q)$ are equal to characters of the following (logarithmic) vertex algebras: \begin{itemize}

-\item In type A, $\Zhat_b (Y,q)$ is a character of an ordinary (non-logarithmic) vertex algebra, namely the character of a Feigin-Fuchs module of the Virasoro algebra (or, equivalently, that of a $c=1$ ``free boson'' VOA).
+Similarly, one can prove the following analogue of Theorem~\ref{theorem:ALE}. \begin{Theorem}[following \cite{CCFFGHP22}] For the family of spherical $3$-manifolds, $Y = S^3 / \Gamma$, the non-perturbative $\operatorname{SL}_2(\C)$ invariants $\Zhat_{\sigma} (Y; q)$ are equal to characters of the following $($logarithmic$)$ vertex algebras: \begin{itemize}\itemsep=0pt \item In type A, $\Zhat_{\sigma} (Y; q)$ is a character of an ordinary $($non-logarithmic$)$ vertex algebra, namely the character of a Feigin--Fuchs module of the Virasoro algebra $($or, equivalently, that of a~${c = 1}$ ``free boson'' VOA$)$.

-\item In type D$_n$, $\Zhat_b (Y,q)$ is a character of a logarithmic $(1,p)$ singlet model, with $p=n-3$.
+\item In type D$_n$, $\Zhat_{\sigma} (Y; q)$ is a character of a logarithmic $(1, p)$ singlet model, with $p = n-3$.

-\item In type E, $\Zhat_b (Y,q)$ is a character of a logarithmic $(1,p)$ singlet model, with $p= 6$, $12$ , and $30$ in the case of $E_6$, $E_7$, and $E_8$, respectively.
+\item In type E, $\Zhat_{\sigma} (Y; q)$ is a character of a logarithmic $(1, p)$ singlet model, with $p = 6$, $12$, and~$30$ in the case of $E_6$, $E_7$, and $E_8$, respectively.

-\end{itemize} \end{theorem}
+\end{itemize} \end{Theorem}

-\begin{remark} In type $A$, the assertion follows from the explicit expression (see {\it e.g.} \cite{GPV16}):
+\begin{Remark} In type $A$, the assertion follows from the explicit expression (see, e.g., \cite{GPV16})

-The only interesting aspect of this case are the values of $\Delta_b = h_b - \frac{c}{24}$, which are analogs of ``correction terms'' in the Heegaard Floer theory and whose computation requires some care \cite{GPP20,AJK21}. \end{remark}

-We also note that Theorem \ref{thm:seifert} gives a way to write $\Zhat$ invariants explicitly in terms of linear combinations of derivatives of false theta functions.
-We hope that these expressions can help in exploring further relations between $\Zhat$ invariants and VOA characters, as well as constructing new logarithmic vertex algebras.
+The only interesting aspect of this case are the values of $\Delta_\sigma = h_\sigma - \frac{c}{24}$, which are analogs of ``correction terms'' in the Heegaard Floer theory and whose computation requires some care~\mbox{\cite{AJK21, GPP20}}. \end{Remark} We also note that Theorem~\ref{thm:seifert} gives an explicit way of how to write $\Zhat_{\sigma} (q)$ invariants in terms of linear combinations of derivatives of false theta functions.
+We hope these expressions can help explore further relations between $\Zhat_{\sigma} (q)$ invariants and VOA characters and construct new logarithmic vertex algebras.